usnews/brightspot-cms/docs/documentation/adding-a-tool.md

 **Init**

-Run a `_debug/init` to initialize the new application tool, start and stop Tomcat.
+Run a `_debug/init` to initialize the new application tool, stop and start Tomcat.

+Note, you can add as many extra tools as you wish from the same initialize function.